cheyanneshariat/pcebs/README.md

 ## Data Columns

-This table contains observed and derived parameters for detached white dwarf+main-sequence PCEBs.
+This table contains observed and derived parameters for detached white dwarf + main-sequence PCEBs.
 Unless otherwise noted, all uncertainties are quoted as the 16th and 84th percentiles.

 ---